movermeyer/SearchBlox/README.md

 SearchBlox Mediawiki Extension
 ==========

-A Mediawiki extension that queries a SearchBlox server when there < 10 matches for a query.
+A Mediawiki extension that queries a SearchBlox server when there are < 10 matches for a query.

 This extension is NOT official and is in no way affiliated or endorsed by SearchBlox.
 See SearchBlox's site at http://searchblox.com.